zama-ai/httpz-solidity/docs/guides/trivial_encrypt.md

    Use `TFHE.allowThis` and `TFHE.allow` to specify which addresses or contracts can access the encrypted data.

 3. **Test Thoroughly**:
-   Verify the padding and encryption in both mocked and real fhEVM environments to ensure correct behavior.
+   Verify the padding and encryption in both mocked to ensure correct behavior.